Hoke Smith: Political service

 Smith served as chairman of the Fulton County and State Democratic Conventions and was president of the Atlanta Board of Education.
 In 1887, Smith bought the Atlanta Journal.
-His strong support in the Journal for Grover Cleveland during the 1892 Presidential election garnered Cleveland's attention and led to a federal job.
+His strong support in the Journal for Grover Cleveland during the 1892 presidential election garnered Cleveland's attention and led to a top-level patronage appointment.

 Smith was appointed as Secretary of the Interior by Cleveland in 1893.
 He worked hard to right land patents previously obtained by the railroads, for rationalization of Indian affairs and for the economic development of the South.
-A staunch defender of Cleveland and his sound money policy, Smith campaigned throughout the country in 1896 for Cleveland candidates.
-When William Jennings Bryan was selected at the 1896 Democratic National Convention, Smith was in a quandary: could he support the party without supporting the platform?
-The overwhelming support for silver and Bryan in his home state of Georgia convinced him to try to have it both ways.
-His newspaper, the Journal, endorsed the candidate but continued to denounce the silver policy.
+A staunch defender of Cleveland and his sound money pro-gold anti-silver financial policy, Smith campaigned throughout the country in 1896 for Cleveland candidates.
+When William Jennings Bryan was selected at the 1896 Democratic National Convention in opposition to all of Cleveland's main policies, Smith denounced Bryan's silver policy but supported him as his party's candidate in the Journal.
 Smith resigned his cabinet post to protect Cleveland.

 Smith returned to Atlanta and resumed his lucrative law practice netting around $25,000 per year and slowly rebuilt his local reputation.
 In April 1900 he sold his interests in the Journal and tried many other investments but the only ones that did well were real estate in the Atlanta area.
 He was instrumental in organizing the North Avenue Presbyterian Church (which still stands) and was re-elected to the Atlanta Board of Education.

-Smith allied himself with Bryan's Vice Presidential candidate, Populist Tom Watson, one of Georgia's most influential politicians.
+Smith allied himself with Bryan's vice presidential candidate, Populist Tom Watson, one of Georgia's most influential politicians.
 With Watson's support, he embraced Black disfranchisement calling the races "different, radically different" and supporting separate taxes for Black and white schools calling it "folly to spend the money of white men to give negroes a book education."
 Watson's support helped Smith win the governorship in 1906.
 Smith's demagogic diatribes on behalf of white supremacy in the election are considered a primary cause of the 1906 Atlanta Race Riot.
-As governor Smith promoted several Jim Crow laws in a constitutional amendment that required either a literacy test or property ownership for voting, and then adding a grandfather clause exemption for poor whites.
+As governor Smith presided over various reforms affecting areas such as social welfare, education, and working hours.
+He promoted several Jim Crow laws in a constitutional amendment that required either a literacy test or property ownership for voting, and then adding a grandfather clause exemption for poor whites.
 This constitutional amendment effectively disenfranchised black Georgians.
 Smith also supported railroad reform and election reform.
 After losing the support of Watson, he was defeated in the next election by Joseph M. Brown.
 Smith was re-elected as governor in 1911.

 In 1911 while still governor, he was chosen by the Georgia General Assembly to fill out the term of United States Senator Alexander S. Clay.
 Smith won re-election in 1914, but was defeated by Tom Watson in 1920.
-Afterward, Smith practiced law in Washington, DC, and Atlanta.
+Afterward, Smith practiced law in Washington, D.C., and Atlanta.